 Animals That Have Gone Extinct in the Last 10 Years

 Despite the efforts of conservationists and awareness of the need to protect certain species, too many animals have gone away for good over the last 10 years.
 They include:

 #13 Extinct Animals: Ivory-Billed Woodpecker

-While the ivory-billed woodpecker was officially declared extinct in 2021 by the US government, there’s a possibility that declaration could be overturned, pending some unreviewed reports.
+While the ivory-billed woodpecker was officially declared extinct in 2021 by the US government, there’s a possibility that the declaration could be overturned, pending some unreviewed reports.
 But this magnificent North American bird was the largest of the woodpecker species, ranging from 18-20 inches in length.
-It feasted on beetle larvae underneath the bark of trees, accesses by it’s ability to strip the bark away with its powerful beak.
-It’s body was black and it sported two white stripes down its neck and the stand-out tuft of red feathers on its head.
+It feasted on beetle larvae underneath the bark of trees, accessed by its ability to strip the bark away with its powerful beak.
+Its body was black and it sported two white stripes down its neck and a stand-out tuft of red feathers on its head.